emilycheatham/Project2Quiz/README.md

 This project was deployed to GitHub pages.
 The steps to deploy are as follows:

 1. Log in (or sign up) to Github.
-2. Find the repository for this project, Yoga For You.
+2. Find the repository for this project, Project 2 Quiz
 3. Click on the Settings from the Repositories sub-headings.
 4. Click on the Pages link in the left hand side navigation bar.
 5. In the Source heading, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.